Tackle your weeds with a different approach!

 So the next time you have a few hours on a glorious spring or summer day and your flower beds are full of weeds, grab a flat of flowers for under $20 and plant away, pulling up the weeds as you plant, and create that barrier of “FLOWER MULCH.”

-3 Responses to “Tackle your weeds with a different approach!”
+3 thoughts on “Tackle your weeds with a different approach!

 Leave a Reply